Guards of Honour (Naples): Last Years

 Following the failure of the regiment in Eastern Europe, it was returned to Naples and resumed its ceremonial duties.
 A year later, on 1 October 1814, following cuts after the Treaty of Fontainebleau and subsequent end to the Napoleonic Wars, the regiment went through yet another reorganisation.
 Following a royal decree of 28 July 1814, the regiment was redesignated as the Regiment of Honour Guards and granted all previous honours and uniforms, etc. The regiment was doubled in strength, with four squadrons (of two companies each, totalling 8 companies).
 However, almost immediately this was reverted and the new unit raised at the strength of just one company.
 At this point, the name was altered, causing the unit being known hitherto as the Company of Honour Guards (Compagnia delle Guardie d'Onore).
 The other three squadrons were transferred to the Guard Lancers Regiment on 1 October 1814.

 Napoleon's return to France in early 1815 caused yet another conflict, though Murat failed to come to the assistance of his old leader.
-However, at the beginning of June 1815, just as Napoleon was about to start his 1815 campaign in Belgium, Murat launched his invasion into Northern Italy.
-After Initial successes, Murat's field army was defeated at the Battle of Tolentino, and the remainder of troops deserted en masse.
+However, at the beginning of June 1815, just as Napoleon was about to start his 1815 campaign in Belgium, Murat launched his invasion into Northern Italy in the Neapolitan War.
+After initial successes, Murat's field army was defeated at the Battle of Tolentino, and the remainder of troops deserted en masse.
 Shortly after, the Austria Army of Naples under General Frederick Bianchi, Duke of Casalanza defeated the Field Army of the Kingdom of Naples at the Battle of Tolentino, sealing the fate of the junior King and his Kingdom, with the unit quickly following suite.